cfjedimaster/raymondcamdendotcom/content/post/2017/05/26/handling-errors-in-openwhisk-sequences-with-a-combinator.md

 Instead of copying and pasting the result in, I'll format it a bit.
 Here are the actions:

-* <strong>/whisk.system/combinators/eca</strong> Event-Condition-Action: run condition action and iff result is successful, run action.    (parameters: $actionName, $conditionName)
+* <strong>/whisk.system/combinators/eca</strong> Event-Condition-Action: run condition action and if result is successful, run action.    (parameters: $actionName, $conditionName)
 * <strong>/whisk.system/combinators/retry</strong> Retry invoking an action until success or attempt count is exhausted, which ever comes first. (parameters: $actionName, $attempts)
 * <strong>/whisk.system/combinators/forwarder</strong> Forward parameters around another action. (parameters: $actionArgs, $actionName, $forward)
 * <strong>/whisk.system/combinators/trycatch</strong> Wraps an action with a try-catch.
 If the action fails, invokes a second action to handle the error. (parameters: $catchName, $tryName)